githall/Plato/CONTRIBUTING.md

-# Contributing guidelines
+# Contributing Guidelines

 We’d love you to help us improve Plato.
-To help us keep this Plato high quality, we request that contributions adhere to the following guidelines.
+To help us keep Plato high quality, we request that contributions adhere to the following guidelines.

 - Try to include descriptive commit messages, even if you squash them before sending a pull request.
 Good commit messages are important.
 They tell others why you did the changes you did, not just right here and now, but months or years from now.